 Leggett expects sales in the range of $5.2–$5.4 billion versus $5.3-$5.6 billion expected earlier.
 This indicates year-over-year growth of 2-6%.
 The raw material-related price increase, net of currency impact, is likely to contribute to sales.
 Year-over-year low-to-mid single digits down volume are likely to ail the same.
 Sales are likely to be down low-double digits in Bedding Products, up low double digits in Specialized Products and roughly flat in Furniture, Flooring & Textile Products segment.

 Earnings are now expected to be between $2.65 and 2.80 per share, down from a prior expectation of $2.70-$3.00.
 The company now expects an EBIT margin of 10.5-10.7% (lowered upper range from 11%).

 Capital expenditures, depreciation and amortization costs, operating cash flow, dividend and net interest expenses for 2022 are estimated at $130 million, $200 million, $550–600 million, $230 million and $80 million, respectively.
 The effective tax rate for the year is projected at 23%.

 How Have Estimates Been Moving Since Then?

-Currently, Legget & Platt has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, Legget & Platt has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions has been net zero.
 Notably, Legget & Platt has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.